blog preview card using flexbox

 - i'd expect the card to have a max width in rem.
 And I wouldn't expect the main element to have any width set at all.
 In a site you would want the main landmark to be full width.

-0@Joliot-TSIMISARAKAPosted about 2 months ago@grace-snow Thank you again for taking the time to review my code, And I can see that the list have shrunk this time XD
+0@Joliot-TSIMISARAKAPosted 2 months ago@grace-snow Thank you again for taking the time to review my code, And I can see that the list have shrunk this time XD

 I'm now starting to understand all the points to take into account when creating responsive simple element like this one